greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/postgis-upgrade.html.md

 2. Install the PostGIS 2.5.4 package into the Greenplum Database system with the `gppkg` utility.

     ```
-    gppkg -i postgis-2.5.4+pivotal.3.build.1-gp7-rhel8-x86_64.gppkg
+    gppkg install postgis-2.5.4+pivotal.3.build.1-gp7-rhel8-x86_64.gppkg
     ```

-    Run the `gppkg -q --all` command to verify the updated package version is installed in the Greenplum Database system.
+    Run the `gppkg query` command to verify the updated package version is installed in the Greenplum Database system.

 3. For all databases with PostGIS enabled, run the PostGIS 2.5.4 `postgis_manager.sh` script in the directory `$GPHOME/share/postgresql/contrib/postgis-2.5` to upgrade PostGIS in that database.
 This command upgrades PostGIS that is enabled in the database `mytest` in the Greenplum Database system.